 Let’s Go Back to Camp for a Review

-I attended summer camp for several years when I was a tween and then a teenager, at three separate camps.
+I attended summer camp for several years when I was a tween and then a teenager.
+This was at three separate camps in the 1970s and 1960s.
 These were fun and formative experiences.
-And, for the most part, they all took place during the same time this story is set in.
+And, for the most part, they all took place during more or less the same time this story is set in.

 I wrote this short story during the second quarter of 2021.